mihanizm56/fetch-api/README.md

 - Provides the ability to cancel the request by throwing the special event (ABORT_REQUEST_EVENT_NAME)
 - Provides the ability to handle the response progress
 - Provides the ability to select necessary fields from the response (json-mask library used)
+- Provides the ability to use persistent params for all requests

 #### Request input options: